skpeterson2000/TriviaQuest/README.md

 # TriviaQuest
-Development and storage for the most current version of Bible Trivia Quest
+Development and storage for the most current version of Bible Trivia Quest.